qchenevier/MBA_memoire/doc/action_actor.md

 This rise of adoption and penetration rates for new technologies suggests that technology is less and less primarily used by new generations, the so-called _Millenials_ or _Y generation_.
 In fact, these terms uncover less an age reality than technological use reality.
 Some analysts refer to the Y generation as the sociological group which is using the Information technologies most frequently, without explicitly stating an age.
 A 60 years old granny using social networks on mobile to communicate with her friends and family and buying things occasionnaly from e-commerce sites could be considered as belonging to the Y generation.
 The gaps in the world population regarding this revolution are not in terms of age, but in terms of usage.

 As a results, the average human on this planet is more connected to all the other humans and communicates more with them than anytime in History.
 The world has never been so intertwined, in terms of information exchanges, even if the population has never been higher.
 Information is more available to anyone and anyone is more able to share information.

+#### Less information asymmetry means empowerment of consumers and employees

+Digital technologies also enable different forms of dynamic capabilities suitable for turbulent environments and transform the structure of social relationships in both the consumer and the enterprise space [@Bharadwaj2013].

+Employees are asking why they cannot collaborate with coworkers the way they can with friends.
+Some younger employees have been heard saying "the company's more than 100 years old, but our IT capabilities don't have to match the age of the company." [@Westerman2011]

+Enhancing interactions among customers, suppliers, stakeholders, and employees.
+Consumers and businesses increasingly prefer digital channels.
+These channels lower the cost of transactions [@Hirt2014].

+Digital technologies know no borders, and the customer's demand for a unified experience is raising pressure on global companies to standardize offerings.
+They have come to expect payment systems that work across borders, global distribution, and a uniform customer experience [@Hirt2014].

+This is because digital resources are "more than just bits and bytes, the digital infrastructure consists of institutions, practices, and protocols that together organize and deliver the increasing power of digital technology to business and society" [@Bharadwaj2013].

+Some people may say that we will never trust machines with important decisions such as the management of our health and money, but this is twentieth century thinking.
+A new generation (often called Millenials) is engaging with smart machines that they trust, and often prefer [@Beck2017].

 #### Everybody is producing Information & Knowledge: the Consumer-producer {#consumer-producer}